-* Underlined courses may be completed prior to admission into program
+* Underlined courses may be taken prior to admission into the program.

 The practice of medical assisting directly influences the public’s health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience.
 Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties such as assessing patient’s vital signs and histories, preparing patients for procedures, assisting the physician with examinations and treatments, collecting and processing specimens, performing selected diagnostic tests, performing electrocardiograms, and administration of medications as directed by the physician.

 |Fall Semester 1||HLTH 121; BIOL 140; MEDO 110; MEDO 112|

 |Spring Semester 1||MEDO 111; MEDO 114; COMM 110|

 Program Contact Information

 Pathway programs at ICC have a map that shows the courses/degree requirements that will lead students to their desired education and employment goals.

 Health Sciences If you are a high school junior or senior, you can get a head start on your future by taking college-level courses now!
 Visit our Dual Credit webpage for a listing of area high schools with courses available | Human Biology (BIOL 106) OR Human Anatomy & Physiology (BIOL 140) | Introduction to Communication: Presentation & Theory (COMM 110) | Introduction to Health Careers (ICC 104) | Medical Assistant Administrative Skills (MEDO 110) | Medical Terminology (HLTH 121) Medical Office Administrative Assistant